-Inventory management is essential because too much inventory leads to poor cash flow, more payment for storage and selling outdated products.
+Inventory management is essential because too much inventory leads to poor cash flow, more payment for storage and the selling of outdated products.
 On the other hand, too little inventory leads to backorders and unsatisfied customers.

 Order management covers everything about receiving and tracking orders from your customers.
 Proper order management involves integrating your sales channels — whether Shopify, Amazon, eBay or other merchants — with your warehouse management system to ensure real-time notification and processing of orders.

-This step kicks in immediately once a customer places an order.
+The steps in the order fulfillment process involve picking, packing and shipping the right product to your customers.
+This stage in the ecommerce fulfillment process kicks in immediately once a customer places an order.
 Once the order is received, the correct product is picked from the warehouse, packaged and handed off to logistics for delivery.
-Proper fulfillment ensures picking and promptly delivering the accurate product.
+Proper fulfillment of online orders ensures picking and promptly delivering the accurate product.

 Efficient and satisfactory last-mile delivery leads to happy customers and positive word of mouth.
-Those benefits translate to more customers and revenue for your business.
+Those benefits translate to more customers and revenue for your online business.